boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixes bug that caused fatal errors when using Docs with some upload-related plugins

 = 1.4 =
 * Adds support for Doc Attachments, which obey Doc privacy levels
 * Directory filters redesigned and streamlined